Rounded/styleguides/comments.md

 ## Comments should NOT:
 1. Explain functions or methods that are part of the language and or framework
+	a.
+Except when adding in an external library.
+Comment on why it's being included and link to its documentation in the readme.
 2. Be lengthy or cumbersome to read.